AdobeDocs/platform-learn.en/help/use-the-api/overview.md

 Adobe Experience Platform enables Luma to understand its users via Unified Profile, by bringing in existing customer profiles through batch ingestion, creating profiles and adding real-time behavioral data through streaming ingestion, and managing those Unified Profiles using the segmentation engine.
 All of this data helps to hydrate the Unified Profile, giving Luma a full real-time view of their customers.

-You will use your own Platform account and we will provide a Postman collection and other materials to get you started.
+You will use your own Platform account and a Postman collection provided by Adobe to get started.
 Postman is a widely used tool for interacting with APIs and was chosen for this tutorial as a "common denominator" environment for learning the API.
 Once you are comfortable with the API, can then incorporate them as needed into your own custom environment.

 ## Pre-requisites